Total Addressable Market (TAM)

 Let’s say that I am looking to create and promote a software product that helps small to medium businesses (SMBs) in Australia.
 To begin any sort of product development or marketing, I want to understand how many businesses may be interested.

-I begin by turning to available market research, and according to Deloitte, there were 2.1 million small to medium businesses in Australia in 2017.
+I begin by turning to available market research, and according to Deloitte, there are approximately 2.1 million small to medium businesses in Australia.

 From here, I can further define what a ‘small to medium business’ means to me.
 Am I targeting all sizes of SMBs?
 And all industries?
 The choices I make here need to directly relate to the value proposition of my product.